Liberty Energy Inc. (LBRT) and the Battle of Fundamentals vs. Technicals

-Liberty Energy Inc. (NYSE:LBRT) went up by 4.04% from its latest closing price compared to the recent 1-year high of $20.05.
-The company’s stock price has collected 8.77% of gains in the last five trading sessions.
+Liberty Energy Inc. (NYSE:LBRT) went down by -1.63% from its latest closing price compared to the recent 1-year high of $20.05.
+The company’s stock price has collected 4.61% of gains in the last five trading sessions.
 Barron’s reported on 09/22/20 that Fracking Has Been Left for Dead.
 One Company Is Still Betting Big On It.

 Is It Worth Investing in Liberty Energy Inc. (NYSE :LBRT) Right Now?